katharina-lang/rlhf/README.md

 ![env-reward-output](/readme_images/env_reward/env_output.png)

 #### predicted reward
-The difference here is, that the data is saved as a tensor instead of an numpy array.
+The difference here is, that the data is saved as a tensor instead of an Numpy array.
 The rest is analog again.

 ![pred-reward-start](/readme_images/pred_reward/pred_start.png)